 Recycling in Chicago Apartments and Condos

-If you live in or manage an apartment (or condominium building) with more than 4 units, this effects you.
+If you live in or manage an apartment (or condominium building) with more than 4 units, this affects you.

 Chicago's new and improved Recycling Ordinance went into effect January 1, 2017.
 Aimed at apartments and condos that still aren't recycling, the amendments provide the City with more teeth to nudge buildings into compliance.

 Note: The City provides recycling services to apartment and condominiums that have four units or less.
 Building owners are responsible for contracting private recycling services for buildings with five or more units.

 Chicago's first recycling ordinance requiring "high-density" condominiums and apartments to recycle went into effect in 1995.
 The new ordinance brings the 20-year-old law in line with contemporary recycling standards; clarifies landlord responsibilities; and provides the city with increased enforcement capabilities.